RobertCraigie/dotfiles/glide/blog.md

 ---

-[^1]: You can accomplish some things through the [native messenger](https://github.com/tridactyl/tridactyl#extra-features-through-native-messaging).

-[^2]: As Glide is in very early alpha there are missing APIs so you can't literally do _everything_ yet, but enabling full control is one of the main goals.
+[^1]: As Glide is in very early alpha there are missing APIs so you can't literally do _everything_ yet, but enabling full control is one of the main goals.